zenml-io/zenml/docs/book/getting-started/core-concepts.md

   your own custom materializer.
 This isn't hard, but you should be aware that it's something you might need do to.
 The ZenML CLI will let you know with a clear error message when you need to do this.
-- **Profiles** - Profiles are groupings of stacks.
-You might want to keep all your AWS stacks separate from your GCP stacks, for example, or your work infrastructure use separate from that which you use for your personal projects.
-Profiles allow you to separate these out, and switching between them is effortless.
 - **Service** - A service is a longer-lived entity that extends the capabilities of ZenML beyond the run of a pipeline.
 For example, a service could be a prediction service that loads models for inference in a production setting.